OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 The reason is that since it was already a *major* hurdle to get my interpreters working correctly with tracing GC, I wanted the simplest solution... this interpreter is just a solo dev research project.
 If myself or others continue improving `som-rs` in the future though, I would very much want this addressed.

 Anyway, we've now got our own heap pointer wrapper.
-Thanks to Rust's type system, we can implement `Deref` on it to be able to access its underlying data as if it were a `&T`, avoiding a lot of boilerplate code.
+Thanks to Rust's type system, we can implement `Deref`/`DerefMut` on it to be able to access its underlying data as if it were a `&T`/`&mut T`, avoiding a lot of boilerplate code.

 ```rust
 impl<T> Deref for Gc<T> {